Bigsy/clj-kondo-MCP/README.md

 # clj-kondo MCP Server

 A Model Context Protocol (MCP) server that provides clj-kondo linting capabilities for Clojure/ClojureScript/EDN files.
+Handy for Claude code and desktop where there are no built in linting capabilities.

 ## Features

 - Lint Clojure files via MCP tool calls
-- Real-time linting feedback
 - Supports all clj-kondo analysis capabilities
-- Automatic .clj-kondo configuration lookup
 - Optional explicit configuration directory support
-- Lightweight Node.js implementation

 ## Installation